Beware then of useless murmuring,

 But in days of old, on certain summer evenings, Father would allow Oracion to accompany him through the small trap door and winding turn of stairs that led from her bedroom to the open roof top above, and she relived all of this now.
 He and daughter would spend long hours in contemplation studying the landscape below from the advantage of height, moonlight and crenellation.

-Oracion remembered she hadn’t asked him for much in those days, but Father had never denied her anything either.
+She remembered she hadn’t asked him for much in those days, but whenever she did, Father had not denied her.

-Mother had not resisted the idea of a tower bedroom, but she balked when Father took Oracion to the roof.
+And though Mother had not resisted the idea of a tower bedroom, she balked whenever Father took Oracion to the roof.
 Oracion saw again her face, tinged with a delicate pink, demanding “Whose idea was this?!”
-It was as if Oracion was a fragile possession not safe in her father’s presence, and would somehow plummet from the castle rooftop to the ground below, in some unforeseen accident or unexplainable turn of events, that Mother would inevitably blame on the castle guards.
+It was as if Oracion was a fragile possession not safe in her father’s presence, and would somehow plummet from the castle rooftop to the ground below, in some unforeseen accident or unexplainable turn of events, that Mother would inevitably blame on him.
 Mother also suspected that Father was up there teaching Oracion the Art of War.

 Which he was.

-“I would want to be a sparrow, or a dove” Oracion had announced, for these creatures had several times landed in her hand for a crumble of scone, and she thought them the most genteel, much less ignorant than, for example, the Jay.
+“I would want to be a sparrow, or a dove” Oracion had announced, for these creatures had several times landed in her hand for a crumble of scone, and she thought them the most gentle and intelligent of all birds, especially compared to the brutish Jays.

-Father had smiled at her then, saying shape shifters could even shape themselves into bats, and get up into a turret tower, to frighten little girls.
-He had teased her relentlessly.
+Father had smiled at her then, then would mention, casually, how shape shifters could even shape themselves into bats, and get up into a turret tower, to frighten little girls.
+He had teased Oracion relentlessly.

-Mother was correct in many things of which she suspected Father, but wrong in so many others, and Oracion grieved for he who had loved Mother from the beginning and therefore had to willingly subject himself to fearful imaginings.
+Mother was correct in many things of which she suspected Father, but wrong in so many others, and she grieved for he who had loved Mother from the beginning and therefore had to willingly subject himself to her more worrisome imaginings.

 For Mother was one of the Beautiful Ones, an Etherate, who would not become tame in any fashion or sense of the word, whose noble northern heritage would beguile any man, or make anyone love her, just as the moon had inevitably enchanted Oracion in the attic room.

-Oracion remembered her mother’s cloud of dark hair (much like her own) and eyes as blue and twinkling as the clearest spring water, laughing and flowing through a river gorge.
+She remembered Mother’s cloud of dark hair (which some said was much like her own) and eyes as blue and twinkling as the clearest spring water, laughing and flowing through a river gorge.
 She smelled of honeysuckle, baking flour and sometimes a sweet smoky scent that reminded Oracion of fire from an evening hearth.
 She graciously swept through the castle in velvet slippers and flowing patterns of rose, gold brocade and lace.
 Oracion remembered now that Mother had always been conscious of the dust Oracion’s skirts collected, as Oracion ran laughing and tumbling through heath and heather, but laughed off the dust that collected on her own as if it was just added embroidery, casting a delicate hue.

-Mother’s laugh had rung out like a transparent chime up, up through the castle’s chambers, and sometimes when accompanied with lullaby or tale, lured Oracion warmly to sleep in that bedroom, in which Oracion had dreamt dreams that only protected princesses dream.
+And although Mother did not laugh all the time, her moods being most delicate, her laugh was one of the things Oracion now missed the most.
+It had rung out like a transparent chime up, up through the castle’s chambers, and sometimes when accompanied with lullaby or tale, had lured Oracion warmly to sleep in that bedroom, in which Oracion had dreamt dreams that only protected princesses dream.

-And in time travel Oracion missed Mother and those days as deeply as that turret bedroom had been high above all river gorges and blistering mountain heights.
+Yes, in time travel Oracion missed Mother’s laugh and those days as deeply as that turret bedroom had been high above all river gorges and blistering mountain heights.

 The room had been sparsely furnished.

 During her night travels when she returned there invisibly she would find the same small bed beside a rarely lit hearth, fur rugs, rolls of parchment and scattered orange peel, a single crucifix being one of the few adornments against vast stone wall.
 This was because of Father’s penchant for giving things away.
-Oracion had shared the compulsion, and this was another thing that Oracion feared would drive a wedge between Father and his Etherate Bride, when she was just a little girl.
+Oracion had shared the compulsion, and their secret charities were another thing that Oracion feared would drive a wedge between Father and his Etherate Bride, when she was just a little girl.

-Father would laugh at such concerns, the adult ones young Oracion had voiced to him in those days, throwing his head back in amusement at the ancientness of such a tiny soul.
-She was his verbal dueling and parsing protégée before she had barely reached five, and was only too eager to trade in her words for a sword, so she could become a brave warrior like him.
+Father himself then would laugh – at such concerns – the adult ones young Oracion had voiced to him in those days, throwing his head back in amusement at the ancientness of such a tiny soul.
+She was his verbal dueling and parsing protégée before she reached five, and was only too eager to trade in her words for a sword, so she could become a brave warrior like him.
 His dark brown eyes would study her and twinkle at her with a lucidity that surpassed even mother’s blue ones.
-This suggested to her he possessed secrets so deep and elusive they were like that of the moon’s, and she hoped he was going to share all of them with her, because he could refuse her not.
+This suggested to her he possessed secrets so deep and elusive they were like that of the moon’s, and she hoped he would share all of them with her in time, because he could refuse her not.

-What Oracion did not realize was how much of the light that had burned in Father’s eyes was the outward manifestation of the intense love he felt for her.
-She was truly his Little Ancient Soul.
-How bittersweet this made Oracion feel now, recalling what she had taken for granted, or not even noticed, even though she had been ever vigilant, loving Father with all of her heart, mind and strength, and all of that soul.
+What Oracion did not realize then was how much of the light that had burned in Father’s eyes was simply the manifestation of the love he felt for her, his daughter.
+She was truly his Little Ancient Soul, and he often called her this.
+How bittersweet this made Oracion feel now, recalling what she had taken for granted, or not even noticed, even though she had been ever vigilant, loving both of them with all of her heart, mind and strength, and all of her tiny soul.

 “Do not trouble yourself with growing up too quickly, Oracion” he had advised.
-“Just think instead of the merriment of the washer woman at the light cast by our candlesticks at Feast of Fat Pheasant”.
+“Just think instead of the merriment of the washer woman at the light cast by our candlesticks set upon her table on Feast of Fat Pheasant”.

-Oracion would giggle at this, thinking of Fat Pheasant and soon to be fat Gilda, the twelve children she had borne, the three who had died, and all the children whom Gilda had wet nursed, which could constitute the whole entire village guard.
-Father would toss Oracion up upon his shoulders in this moment, still laughing, and Oracion would be laughing too, feeling lighter and safer there than if they stood on the turret landing, surveying the landscape below.
+Oracion would giggle at this, thinking of Fat Pheasant and hopefully, soon to be fat Gilda, the one little boy Gilda had borne who had died, and all the children whom she had since wet nursed, which could constitute the whole, entire village guard.
+Father would toss Oracion up upon his shoulders in this moment, still laughing, and Oracion would be laughing too, feeling lighter and safer there than even when they stood on the turret landing, surveying the landscape below.

 But perhaps Gilda’s new fortune was why Mother had accused Father of stealing the trikerion lamps from the chapel priest in the first place, the prelate with the dark brown hooding and wise but brooding eyes that Oracion respected, but somehow still feared.

-It had been a moonless night, with rain coming down in torrential drifts, when Oracion had first heard her parents arguing about trikerion candles.
+It had been a moonless night, with rain coming down in torrential drifts, when Oracion first heard her parents arguing about trikerion candles.
 She remembered that night well because Noble Beast had not shown up like he usually did.
-He showed up whenever it was raining or the moon was obscured by shadow or snow.
+Noble Beast showed up whenever it was raining or the moon was obscured by shadow or snow.

 Oracion had awakened because of the pounding of rain against glass and her parent’s angry voices from the chambers below, but this did not disturb her as much as the absence of The Creature.
 She had glanced about the room, half expecting to see Noble come padding silently towards her on his huge, hairy Beast Feet, beseeching her with sad eyes until she allowed him the pleasure of sleeping at her own.